tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : A list of extensions.
 The ServerHello MUST only include extensions which are required to establish the cryptographic context.
 Currently the only such extensions are "key_share" and "pre_shared_key".
+  All current TLS 1.3 ServerHello messages will contain one of these two extensions, or both when using a PSK with (EC)DHE key establishment.
 {:br }

 TLS 1.3 has a downgrade protection mechanism embedded in the server's random value.
-TLS 1.3 server implementations which respond to a ClientHello indicating only support for TLS 1.2 or below MUST set the last eight bytes of their Random value to the bytes:
+TLS 1.3 servers which negotiate TLS 1.2 or below in response to a ClientHello MUST set the last eight bytes of their Random value specially.

+If negotiating TLS 1.2, TLS 1.3 servers MUST set the last eight bytes of their Random value to the bytes:

       44 4F 57 4E 47 52 44 01

-TLS 1.3 server implementations which respond to a ClientHello indicating only support for TLS 1.1 or below SHOULD set the last eight bytes of their Random value to the bytes:
+If negotiating TLS 1.1 or below, TLS 1.3 servers MUST and TLS 1.2 servers SHOULD set the last eight bytes of their Random value to the
+bytes:

       44 4F 57 4E 47 52 44 00

-TLS 1.3 clients receiving a TLS 1.2 or below ServerHello MUST check that the last eight octets are not equal to either of these values.
-TLS 1.2 clients SHOULD also perform this check if the ServerHello indicates TLS 1.1 or below.
+TLS 1.3 clients receiving a TLS 1.2 or below ServerHello MUST check that the last eight bytes are not equal to either of these values.
+TLS 1.2 clients SHOULD also check that the last eight bytes are not equal to the second value if the ServerHello indicates TLS 1.1 or below.
 If a match is found, the client MUST abort the handshake with an "illegal_parameter" alert.
-This mechanism provides limited protection against downgrade attacks over and above that provided by the Finished exchange: because the ServerKeyExchange includes a signature over both random values, it is not possible for an active attacker to modify the randoms without detection as long as ephemeral ciphers are used.
+This mechanism provides limited protection against downgrade attacks over and above that provided by the Finished exchange: because the ServerKeyExchange, a message present in TLS 1.2 and below, includes a signature over both random values, it is not possible for an active attacker to modify the random values without detection as long as ephemeral ciphers are used.
 It does not provide downgrade protection when static RSA is used.

-Note: This is an update to TLS 1.2 so in practice many TLS 1.2 clients and servers will not behave as specified above.
+Note: This is a change from {{RFC5246}}, so in practice many TLS 1.2 clients and servers will not behave as specified above.

+A client that receives a TLS 1.3 ServerHello during renegotiation MUST abort the handshake with a "protocol_version" alert.
+Note that renegotiation is only possible when a version of TLS prior to 1.3 has been negotiated.

 RFC EDITOR: PLEASE REMOVE THE FOLLOWING PARAGRAPH Implementations of draft versions (see {{draft-version-indicator}}) of this